René Bauwens

 René Bauwens (11 March 1894 – 29 August 1959) was a Belgian freestyle swimmer and water polo player who competed in the 1920 and 1928 Summer Olympics.

-In 1920 he won a silver medal with the Belgian water polo team, and was eliminated in the first round of the 4×200 metre freestyle relay event.
-Eight years later his water polo team finished fifth.
+In 1920, he won a silver medal with the Belgian water polo team.
+He was eliminated in the first round of the 4×200 metre freestyle relay event.
+Eight years later, his water polo team finished fifth.
 He played both matches and scored two goals.